 9. Paying for luggage

-The best advice is to travel light.
+The best advice is to travel light, especially on public transport.
+Bit different if you’re doing a road trip of course.
 Make sure your clothes and other intricacies fit into one bag, if possible.
 Airlines make a lot of money through overweight luggage.
 Pack well to avoid excess luggage charges.

 10. Sharing is caring